Collections’ Guidelines: VCUarts Qatar Art and Design Library

 1.b.
 Goals of the Collection Management Program

-Consistent with the mission of VCUQatar Library, the guiding principle of collection management is to develop collections that support the university's academic programs in the arts.
+Consistent with the mission of VCUarts Qatar Art and Design Library, the guiding principle of collection management is to develop collections that support the university's academic programs in the arts.
 Librarian liaisons choose materials that best serve two primary university functions:

 Instruction.
 The collections should include materials that reinforce and enhance the quality of instruction in all courses offered at the university.
-University faculty should be able to depend on VCUQatar Libraries resources for their curricular and research needs and students should be able to rely on VCUQatar Libraries resources for course-related study and work.
+Disciplinary faculty should be able to depend on VCUarts Qatar Art and Design Library resources for their curricular and research needs and students should be able to rely on VCUarts Qatar Art and Design Library resources for course-related study and work.
 Materials should engage the learner and encourage library use and the development of information literacy skills.
-This is particularly important in Qatar where many students have not grown up with well-developed school and public libraries.

 Research and Creative Activities.
-Because research and creative activities are integral university activities, VCUQatar Libraries should provide resources and services to assist faculty and students in the intellectual inquiry and experimentation that form the creative, design and research process.
-Researchers, artists and designers should be able to utilize VCUQatar and VCU Libraries to obtain information and media essential to their investigations to support scholarship and creative activities.
-The VCUQatar library is a unique and important resource for art and design images and information for the art and design community in Qatar and the broader region.
+Because research and creative activities are integral university activities, VCUarts Qatar Art and Design Library should provide resources and services to assist faculty and students in the intellectual inquiry and experimentation that form the creative, design and research process.
+Researchers, artists and designers should be able to utilize VCUarts Qatar and VCU Libraries to obtain information and media essential to their investigations to support scholarship and creative activities.

 The ability to attain the library’s collection management goals is chiefly dependent upon funding.
-VCUQatar Library’s major funding source is annual appropriations by the Qatar Foundation.
-Appropriate budgeting techniques are used that enable us to monitor all expenditures and manage our appropriation efficiently.
+VCUart Qatar Art and Design Library’s major funding source is annual appropriations by the Qatar Foundation and administered through VCUarts Qatar Finance Office.
+Appropriate budgeting techniques are used that enable us to monitor all expenditures and manage appropriation efficiently.

 The materials budget is an important tool in apportioning financial resources as equitably as possible.
 The Library endeavors to allocate funds to every academic and support program in the university at an amount consistent with both the program's curricular level and the cost of materials and the extent of literature in the program's subject area.
 The Library attempts to establish strong instructional support collections for all disciplines offered with additional support for graduate programs.
-The library works closely with campus administration in planning for new programs.
 It is expected that new programs will be funded appropriately and therefore new programs are supported as funding allows.
-Support levels will also address specific needs of the Qatar Foundation and the mission of VCUQatar.
+Support levels will also address specific needs of the Qatar Foundation and the mission of VCUarts Qatar.